 - Provide a short written summary of the project and its impact, to be made available online;

 - Deliver a project presentation in April, which will be open to students, faculty, alumni, supporters, and external organizations; and

 - Complete a short online survey about the project experience.

-Students also have the option of reaching out to Professor Bruce Usher to see if he would be willing to engage with them for independent study course credit for their Three Cairns Fellowship projects.
+Students also have the option of reaching out to Professor Bruce Usher to see if he would be willing to engage with them for a maximum of 1.5 independent study course credits for their Three Cairns Fellowship projects.

 Application Process and Deadlines